sreekarvss29/Linq-Data-Take-Home/README.md

 ---

 ## 🔍 Scenarios & Testing
-The solution was thoroughly tested under multiple conditions:
+I tested the solution under different scenarios.
+Here's what I checked:

 ✅ **Scenario 1: Initial Processing** – Ensures that the processor correctly processes all events when run for the first time.
 ✅ **Scenario 2: Simulated Crash & Recovery** – Ensures that the processor correctly resumes processing from the last checkpoint.